henris1994/InvoiceAutomation/readme.md

 7.RPA Bot workflow
 Separately, the RPA bot polls the email for invoices sent by the AP team.
-It uses the JSON payload to automatically create the corresponding invoice in Sampro ERP.
+It uses the JSON payload to automatically create the corresponding invoice in Sampro ERP.\
+After completion Rpa bot  hits one of the Api-s success or failure.
+Those Api routes and all others can be found on the controllers of this repository.

 Tips: